skd2k24/Dev-challenges-Beach-/README.md

 •	Modern Website Layout : Interactive and Micro interaction that will give the user a little wonder

+• Google Map Integration : Accurate position of the destination with the help of google map

 *Technologies Used*

 •	HTML5 & CSS3: For the structure and styling of the website.